Konrad Wilhelm von Wernau

-Konrad Wilhelm von Wernau (1638–1684) was the Prince-Bishop of Würzburg from 1683 to 1684.
+Konrad Wilhelm von Wernau (6 or 7 August 1638 – 5 September 1684) was a German clergyman who served as Prince and Bishop of Würzburg from his election on 31 May 1683 until his death in 1684.

-Konrad Wilhelm von Wernau was born in Dettingen (part of modern Karlstein am Main) on 9 August 1638.
+Konrad Wilhelm von Wernau was born in Dettingen (part of modern Karlstein am Main) on 6 or 7 August 1638.

 He was ordained as a priest on 21 December 1682.
 The cathedral chapter of Würzburg Cathedral elected him Prince-Bishop of Würzburg on 31 May 1683.

 He died on 5 September 1684, without having had his election confirmed by the pope and without having been consecrated as a bishop.